 Get signed up to fundraise on Facebook

 Just because you have a nonprofit page on Facebook doesn’t mean you get instant access to Facebook’s fundraising tools.
 Your first step toward starting a Facebook fundraising campaign is to go through the process of verifying your nonprofit status with Facebook.
-For a more in depth look at what that process entails, check out Facebook’s nonprofit help pages.
 Give yourself plenty of time.
 The process can take multiple days before you’re approved.

 Use your branding on your Facebook fundraiser

+For all of your social media platforms, create a branding style guide that can be applied to fundraising on Facebook.
+Your style guide will help your posts feel cohesive and ensure your branding is consistent across platforms.
 While customization options are limited, you can make sure your Facebook fundraiser is easily recognizable by your supporters.
 Incorporate your logo and organization name in the header image of your Facebook fundraiser.
 Also, make sure the image you’re using for the header is relevant to the work your organization does.
-Not only is this one of the best pratices for fundraising on Facebook, it’s an overall fundraising best practice.
+Not only is this one of the best practices for fundraising on Facebook, it’s an overall fundraising best practice.
 Always add your branding to all donation forms and appeals.

 Share your Facebook fundraiser